Top Reasons Your Green Card Might Be Denied

 If you have either entered the United States illegally, such as sneaking in as a stowaway, gained entry by misrepresentation, failed to attend immigration removal proceedings, or have abused the visa process, such as violating the terms and conditions of a visa, you could be subject to denial.

-You will be asked to submit or bring numerous forms, fees, and documents in the course of applying for permanent residence.
-Failing to read the instructions carefully and provide what is requested can ultimately result in denial, though the government will usually give you an opportunity to supply missing materials first.
+You will be asked to submit or bring numerous forms, fees, and documents in the course of applying for U.S. permanent residence.
+Failing to read the instructions carefully and provide what is requested can ultimately result in denial, though the government will usually give you an opportunity to supply any missing materials or pay all fees first.

-The requirements will depend in part on whether you are consular processing or adjusting status in the United States.
-For example, you will probably need to provide originals or copies (depending on whether your green card case was filed in the U.S. or abroad) of your birth record, marriage certificate, divorce decree (if applicable), valid visa status in the U.S., and so forth.
+The exact application requirements will depend partly on whether you are consular processing or adjusting status in the United States.
+For example, you might need to provide originals or copies (depending on whether your green card case was filed in the U.S. or abroad) of your birth record, marriage certificate, divorce decree (if applicable), valid U.S. entry and visa status if you're living there, and so forth.

 Failure to Attend Immigration Appointments

-If you change employers and have an approved I-140 visa petition, you would be have to meet certain requirements in order for your green card application to continue processing.
+If you change from one U.S. employer to another and have an approved I-140 visa petition from the first one, you would be have to meet certain requirements in order for your green card application to continue processing.
 These requirements are that your I-485 must have been pending (awaiting a USCIS decision) for 180 days or more, and the new job must be the same as, or similar to, the job described in the labor certification and I-140 petition.

 Like most organizations, USCIS and the consulates are not without flaws.
-They can lose filing fee checks and documentation, spell your name wrong, list your date of birth incorrectly, or fail to send you an important notice.
+They can lose filing fee checks and documentation, spell names wrong, list dates of birth incorrectly, or fail to send important notices.

-It's important to review a notice of intent to deny your application, if one is sent to you, as well as any final denial notice, to see if the immigration agency made a factual mistake with your application, or failed to process your case fairly.
+It is important to review a "Notice of Intent to Deny" your application ( NOID) or "Request for Evidence" (RFE) if one is sent to you, as well as any final denial notice, to see if the immigration agency are making or have made a factual mistake with your application, or failed to process your case fairly.

 After Denial: Filing an Appeal or Motion to Reopen